Classifier constructions in sign languages: Linguistic analyses

 There is no consensus on how to analyze classifier constructions.
 Linguistic analyses can be divided into three major categories: representational, morphological, and lexical.
 Representational analyses were the first attempt at describing classifiers.
 This analysis views them as manual representations of movements in the world.
 Because classifier constructions are highly iconic, representational analyses argue that this form-meaning connection should be the basis for linguistic analysis.
 This was argued because finite sets of morphemes or parameters cannot account for all potentially meaningful classifier constructions.
 This view has been criticized because it predicts impossible constructions.
 For example, in ASL, a walking classifier handshape cannot be used to represent the movement of an animal in the animal noun class, even though it is an iconic representation of the event.

-Lexical analyses view classifiers as partially lexicalized words.
+Lexical analyses view classifiers as partially-lexicalized words.

-Morphological analyses view classifiers as a series of morphemes.
-Currently, this is the predominant school of thought.
+A morphological analysis views classifiers as a series of morphemes, and this is currently the predominant school of thought.
 In this analyses, classifier verbs are combinations of verbal roots with numerous affixes.
 If the handshape is taken to consist of several morphemes, it is not clear how they should be segmented or analyzed.
 For example, the fingertips in Swedish Sign Language can be bent in order to represent the front of a car getting damaged in a crash; this led Supalla to posit that each finger might act as a separate morpheme.
 The morphological analysis has been criticized for its complexity.
 Liddell found that to analyze a classifier construction in ASL where one person walks to another would require anywhere between 14 and 28 morphemes.
 Other linguists, however, consider the handshape to consist of one, solitary morpheme.
 In 2003, Schembri stated that there is no convincing evidence that all handshapes are multi-morphemic.
 This was based on grammaticality judgments from native signers.